John Tyler: U.S. Senate

 In January 1827, the General Assembly considered whether to elect U.S. Senator John Randolph for a full six-year term.
-Randolph was a contentious figure; although he shared the staunch states' rights views held by most of the Virginia legislature, he had a reputation for fiery rhetoric and erratic behavior on the Senate floor, which put his allies in an awkward position.
+Randolph was a contentious figure; although he shared the staunch views on states' rights held by most of the Virginia legislature, he had a reputation for fiery rhetoric and erratic behavior on the Senate floor, which put his allies in an awkward position.
 Furthermore, he had made enemies by fiercely opposing President John Quincy Adams and Kentucky Senator Henry Clay.
 The nationalists of the Democratic-Republican Party, who supported Adams and Clay, were a sizable minority in the Virginia legislature.
 They hoped to unseat Randolph by capturing the vote of states' rights supporters who were uncomfortable with the senator's reputation.
-They approached Tyler, and promised their endorsement if he sought the seat.
+They approached Tyler and promised their endorsement if he sought the seat.
 Tyler repeatedly declined the offer, endorsing Randolph as the best candidate, but the political pressure continued to mount.
-Eventually he agreed to accept the seat if chosen.
-On the day of the vote, one assemblyman argued there was no political difference between the two candidates—Tyler was merely more agreeable than Randolph.
-The incumbent's supporters, though, contended that Tyler's election would be a tacit endorsement of the Adams administration.
+Eventually, he agreed to accept the seat if chosen.
+On the day of the vote, one assemblyman argued there was no political difference between the candidates—Tyler was more agreeable than Randolph.
+The incumbent's supporters contended that Tyler's election would be a tacit endorsement of the Adams administration.
 The legislature selected Tyler in a vote of 115–110, and he resigned his governorship on March 4, 1827, as his Senate term began.